The Drill-Down and Fabricate Test (DDFT): A Protocol for Measuring Epistemic Robustness in Language Models: Introduction

 \subsection{The Two-System Hypothesis}

-We propose that LLM performance can be understood through a two-system cognitive model, analogous to System 1 and System 2 thinking in human psychology.
-The \textbf{Semantic System} (analogous to System 1) is the model's core generative engine, which is fast, associative, and optimized to produce fluent, coherent text.
+We propose that LLM performance can be understood through a two-system cognitive model, analogous to System~1 and System~2 thinking in human psychology.
+The \textbf{Semantic System} (analogous to System~1) is the model's core generative engine, which is fast, associative, and optimized to produce fluent, coherent text.
 This system, honed through large-scale pre-training, excels at pattern matching and can generate plausible-sounding responses for virtually any prompt.
-The \textbf{Epistemic Verifier} (analogous to System 2) is a secondary, more fragile system that validates outputs against an internal model of facts, logic, and constraints.
-While the Semantic System asks ``what sounds right?'', the Epistemic Verifier asks ``what \textit{is} right?''
+The \textbf{Epistemic Verifier} (analogous to System~2) is a secondary, more fragile system that validates outputs against an internal model of facts, logic, and constraints.
+While the Semantic System asks ``what sounds right?'', the Epistemic Verifier asks ``what is right?''

 This theoretical framework predicts a critical failure mode: \textit{semantic-epistemic dissociation}, where the Semantic System operates flawlessly while the Epistemic Verifier fails.
-A model in this state produces responses that are fluent, coherent, and confidently wrong—the most dangerous type of error in high-stakes applications.
+A model in this state produces responses that are fluent, coherent, and confidently wrong---the most dangerous type of error in high-stakes applications.
 Current benchmarks, which typically measure final output quality, cannot distinguish between a model that lacks knowledge and one whose verification system has collapsed under cognitive load.

 In high-stakes domains like medicine, finance, and law, a model's ability to maintain factual accuracy when faced with incomplete context or misleading prompts is paramount.
-A model that can recite a textbook definition but hallucinates when asked for specifics presents a significant risk \citep{ji2023survey}.
-Recent work has begun to explore the complementary roles of uncertainty in LLM failures \citep{kadavath2024uncovering}, but comprehensive frameworks for measuring epistemic robustness remain scarce (see Section~\ref{sec:related} for detailed positioning).
+A model that can recite a textbook definition but hallucinates when asked for specifics presents a significant risk \cite{ji2023}.
+Recent work has begun to explore the complementary roles of uncertainty in LLM failures \cite{kadavath2022b}, but comprehensive frameworks for measuring epistemic robustness remain scarce.